 This course of study occurs in the spring semester for selected first-year students.
 The selection process is by invitation to qualified applicants.
-There are two options in the program: London, England; and Eastern Europe, "East meets West".
+There are options in the program: London, England; and Eastern Europe, "East meets West".
+All students in the First Year Honors Program are expected to maintain at least a 2.5 GPA in order to continue in the program, and failure to do so will trigger review by the Academic and Student life deans and the director of the program.